 - Strive to keep the same text size on buttons as body text nearby.

 - The color contrast of text or icons on buttons should be adequate.
-You can check this in the Color contrast checker.
+You can check this in WebAIM:s Color Contrast Checker.

 - The buttons should have comprehensible names so that screen readers can interpret what they do.

 - Symbol buttons should have a visually hidden label for assistive technology to interpret.